 4.4.3 Further Information

-The student-record policy is explained in Section FAD of the Policy and Procedure Manual.
-A complete copy of the Family Educational Rights and Privacy Act is on file in the Office of the Dean of Admissions and Records.
+The student record policy is explained in Section FAD of the Policy and Procedure Manual.
+A complete copy of the Family Educational Rights and Privacy Act is on file in the Office of the Dean of Enrollment Services.

 Revisions to the curricula offered at South Plains College must follow the process as outlined here:

-- All proposed course/program changes are submitted to the Academic Council for official institutional action.
-The Academic Council, chaired by the vice president for academic affairs, has legislative authority and generally meets twice a year.
+e.
+All proposed course/program changes are submitted to the Academic Council for official institutional action.
+The Academic Council, chaired by the vice president for academic affairs, has legislative authority and meets once a year, in the spring semester.

-- All course/program changes approved by the Academic Council are presented to the Board of Regents by the vice president for academic affairs.
-This is generally done at the April board meeting.
+f.
+All course/program changes approved by the Academic Council are presented to the Board of Regents by the vice president for academic affairs.
+This is done at the April board meeting.

 4.6.1 Instructional Hours

-Faculty members are expected to be on campus seven (7) hours each day, Monday through Friday, for a total of 35 hours per week, including class time, laboratory time and office hours.
+Faculty members are expected to be on campus Monday through Friday of each week for a total of 35 hours.
 It is also understood that several hours each week are required to comply with the duties and responsibilities cited in Section 2.1.
-If faculty members teach one or more classes in the evening college, as a part of their regular load, corresponding time may be taken off each week.
+If faculty members teach one or more classes outside of the standard workday, as a part of their regular load, corresponding time may be taken off each week.
 The same portion of the day should be taken off each week and should be filed as a part of the faculty member's regular class and office schedule.
-Corresponding time is not to be taken off for overload teaching.
 Travel time is deductible.

 4.6.2 Office Hours